Lutheranism: Two natures of Christ

 [T]he Son of God, did assume the human nature in the womb of the blessed Virgin Mary, so that there are two natures, the divine and the human, inseparably enjoined in one Person, one Christ, true God and true man, who was born of the Virgin Mary, truly suffered, was crucified, dead, and buried, that He might reconcile the Father unto us, and be a sacrifice, not only for original guilt, but also for all actual sins of men.

 Mariology

-With regard to Mary, the Lutheran Churches universally teach the Marian doctrines of the Virgin Birth and the Theotokos.
+With regard to Mary, the Lutheran churches universally teach the Marian doctrines of the Virgin Birth and the Theotokos.

 The doctrines of the perpetual virginity of Mary and Sinlessness of Mary are maintained as pious opinions by many Lutherans, both being held by Martin Luther himself.

+A number of historic Lutheran churches have a Lady chapel dedicated to the Blessed Virgin Mary.
+The Lutheran Churches celebrate several Marian feast days, including the Feast of the Annunciation of the Blessed Virgin Mary, Feast of the Purification of the Blessed Virgin Mary, and the Visitation of the Blessed Virgin Mary.